simmatrix/facebook-leads-google-sheets-integration/README.md

 Here's a visual guide on how to transfer your Facebook Leads to Google Sheets in realtime, with the use of Google Apps Script, without using Facebook Javascript SDK.

 ### Reason for doing so
 To be quick, there are actually lots of paid or free integration services out there which you can directly use.
 Free service does have its limitations.
-Since I am now having my year-end holiday, so it is totally not a big deal for me to spend some time doing the manual confiugration.
+Since I am now having my year-end holiday, so it is totally not a big deal for me to spend some time doing the manual configuration.

 ### Quick introduction
 We will be using Google Apps Script to write our integration script, well it does have its [quotas](https://script.google.com/dashboard/quota) as well but they are very high which would definitely meet most people's needs.
 The overall flow goes like this: